darshan-7876/CODTECH-TASK1/README.md

-Project Name: House Price Predictor GUI
+**Name: Darshan Bhangale**
+**Company: CODTECH IT SOLUTIONS**
+**ID: CT08DS6120**
+**Domain: Machine Learning**
+**Duration:AUGUST 1st 2024 to SEPTEMBER 1st 2024**
+**Mentor: MUZAMMIL AHMED**

+**Linear Regression on Housing Prices**

+**Project Overview**
-Project Description: This project is a graphical user interface (GUI) program that allows users to input various features of a house, such as lot area, total basement square feet, overall quality, pool area, and neighborhood, and predicts the sale price of the house based on a linear regression model.
+This project uses linear regression to predict housing prices based on various features such as lot area, total basement square feet, overall quality, pool area, and neighborhood.
+The goal of this project is to create a simple GUI-based application that allows users to input these features and predict the housing price.

-Features:

-User-friendly interface for inputting house features Predicts sale price of house based on input features Displays predicted price in a clear and concise format Technologies Used:

-Python 3.8
-Tkinter 8.6 (for GUI)
-Files:
+**Code Structure**

-house_price_predictor_gui.py: The Python script that implements the GUI and prediction logic README.md: This file
+The project consists of a single Python file house_price_predictor.py that contains the GUI code using Tkinter and the linear regression logic.

-How to Run:
+**How to Run**

-Install Python 3.8 and Tkinter 8.6 if not already installed Run the house_price_predictor_gui.py script using Python (e.g. python house_price_predictor_gui.py) Follow the prompts to input house features and click the "Predict Price" button to see the predicted sale price
-Note: This program assumes that the linear regression model has already been trained and the coefficients are hardcoded in the predict_price method.
-In a real-world scenario, the model would be trained using a dataset and the coefficients would be calculated dynamically.
+Clone the repository using git clone https://github.com/your-username/linear-regression-on-housing-prices.git Open a terminal or command prompt and navigate to the project directory Run the application using python house_price_predictor.py

+**Features**
+User-friendly GUI to input features
+Linear regression model to predict housing prices Supports input features:
+Lot area
+Total basement square feet
+Overall quality
+Pool area
+Neighborhood

+**Future Work**
+Improve the accuracy of the linear regression model by collecting more data and tuning hyperparameters Add more features to the model to increase its predictive power Create a more robust GUI with error handling and validation